Character sheaves for classical symmetric pairs: Introduction

-The action of $Z(G)^\theta$ breaks the set $\Char(\fg,K)$ into a direct sum where the summands consist of character sheaves $\Char(\fg,K)_\kappa$ such that $Z(G)^\theta$ acts via the character $\kappa$ on them.
-For some characters $\kappa$ it can happen that there are no full support sheaves in $\Char(\fg,K)_\kappa$.
-When this is the case we make use of a generalization of the nearby cycle construction which we present in~\S\ref{central}.
-This construction produces character sheaves with maximal support allowed by the character $\kappa$.
-We make use of this generalized construction to treat the case of inner involutions of $SL(n)$ in Section~\ref{sec-sl}.

-At the other extreme from character sheaves with full support we have character sheaves with nilpotent support.
-We write $\Char(\fg,K)^\rn$ for these character sheaves.
-Such sheaves only occur when the involution $\theta$ is inner.
-These character sheaves are all supported on Richardson orbits attached to $\theta$-stable Borel subgroups.
+At the other extreme from full support character sheaves there are nilpotent support character sheaves, i.e., those supported on the closure of a nilpotent $K$-orbit in $\cN_1$.
+We write $\Char_K^\rn(\Lg_1)$ for these character sheaves.
+We show such sheaves only occur when the involution $\theta$ is inner and that they all arise via parabolic induction from $\theta$-stable Borel subgroups.
+In particular, the support of these character sheaves are exactly the Richardson orbits attached to $\theta$-stable Borel subgroups.
 From a geometric point of view these are the nilpotent $K$-orbits whose closures are images of conormal bundles of closed $K$-orbits on the flag manifold $G/B$ under the moment map.
-As such they can be viewed as singular supports of discrete series representations.
+They can be viewed as singular supports of discrete series representations.
 In this context they have been studied and classified by Trapa in~\cite{T}.
-We make use of his classification in our determination of $\Char(\fg,K)^\rn$ in Section~\ref{sec-biorbital}.
+We make use of his classification in our determination of $\Char_K^\rn(\Lg_1)$ in Section~\ref{sec-biorbital}.

-To construct the remaining character sheaves we proceed as follows.
-For each nilpotent $K$-orbit $\cO$ on $\cN_1$ we construct in~\S\ref{b} the corresponding dual stratum $\widecheck\cO\subset \fg_1$.
-The character sheaves are locally constant along the strata $\widecheck\cO$.
-For the $0$-orbit the dual stratum is $\fg_1^{rs}$.
-Just as in the case of $\fg_1^{rs}$ the $K$-equivariant fundamental groups $\pi_1^K(\widecheck\cO)$ are extended braid groups, see~\eqref{identification}.
-In~\S\ref{sec-support} we determine explicitly, in the context of classical groups, the nilpotent orbits $\cO$ such that $\widecheck\cO$ supports a character sheaf and we explicitly describe, analogously to the $\fg_1^{rs}$ case, the equivariant fundamental groups $\pi_1^K(\widecheck\cO)$ of these $\widecheck\cO$ in terms of extended braid groups.
-We write down certain Hecke algebras and in terms of these we write down explicitly the local systems on the $\widecheck\cO$ whose $\on{IC}$-sheaves are character sheaves.